-Doctors of chiropractic are educated as first contact, portal of entry physicians, with an emphasis on diagnosis and treatment of conditions related to the nervous and musculoskeletal systems (the muscles, ligaments, discs and joints of the spine and all extremities).
+In North America and many other countries, chiropractors are educated as first contact, portal of entry physicians, with an emphasis on diagnosis and treatment of conditions related to the nervous and musculoskeletal systems (the muscles, ligaments, discs and joints of the spine and all extremities).
 Educational requirements for doctors of chiropractic are among the most stringent of any of the healthcare professions.
 The typical applicant for chiropractic college has already acquired four years of pre-medical undergraduate college education, including courses in biology, inorganic and organic chemistry, physics, psychology and related lab work.
 Once accepted into an accredited chiropractic college, the requirements become even more demanding — four to five academic years of professional study are the standard.
-Doctors of chiropractic are educated in orthopaedics, neurology, biomechanics, human anatomy and physiology, clinical diagnosis including laboratory procedures, diagnostic imaging, exercise, nutrition and more.
+Chiropractors are educated in orthopaedics, neurology, biomechanics, human anatomy and physiology, clinical diagnosis including laboratory procedures, diagnostic imaging, exercise, nutrition and more.
 Because chiropractic care includes highly skilled adjustive techniques, a significant portion of time is spent in clinical technique training to master these effective procedures.
-In total, the chiropractic college curriculum includes a minimum of 4,200 hours of classroom, laboratory and clinical experience post undergraduate degree.
+In total, the chiropractic college curriculum includes a minimum of 4,200 hours of classroom, laboratory and clinical experience post-undergraduate degree.
 The course of study is approved by an accrediting agency that is fully recognized in 40 countries around the world.

 Do I need a referral to see a chiropractor?

 No. A patient does not need a referral.
-Doctors of Chiropractic are educated as first contact, portal of entry physicians.
+Chiropractors are educated as first contact, portal of entry physicians.
 This means that patients can consult them directly.

 Is chiropractic treatment safe?